yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 });
 ```

-# Minimizing latency
+# Minimizing Latency
-One of the most important factors on resource loading performance is the
+One of the most important factors on resource loading performance is
 network latency.
-There are many aspects of the loading that are impacted
+There are many aspects of loading that are affected
-by it: connection establishment, resource discovery and the delivery itself.
+by it: connection establishment, resource discovery, and the delivery itself.
-While as web developers, we cannot reduce the latency of the physical network,
+While we cannot reduce the latency of the physical network,
 there are various ways in which we can get around it.

-## Physical location
+## Physical Location
-One way to get around the latency of the physical network is to bring
-the content closer to the user.
+One way is to bring the content closer to the user.
 That can be done by hosting the content
-on various locations around the planet and serving users from the
+at various locations around the planet and serving users from the
-location closer to them.
-While you could do that, that will require you
+location closest to them.
+This will require you
 to synchronize the content between those different locations.

-Turns out, there are commercial services that will do that for you.
+It turns out there are commercial services that will do that for you.
-Content Delivery Networks (or CDNs) enable you to host your content at a
+Content delivery networks enable you to host your content at a
 single location, while their edge servers take care of distributing it
 all over the world.
-That enables significantly shorter end-user
+That enables significantly shorter
 latencies for both connection establishment and content delivery,
 assuming you set your content's caching headers correctly.

 ## Caching
 Caching is an important part of of our fight against latency.
 Caching at
 the origin enables you to avoid spurious server side processing,
-reducing both your server-side "think time" as well as your CPU
+reducing both your server-side think time as well as your CPU
 requirements on the server.
 Caching at the edge enables you to offload
 content from your origin, again serving it faster and cheaper.